SEO is key in any Digital Marketing strategy.

-Next, you’ll understand better what keywords are and what kind of term you can work with.
+Next, you’ll understand better what keywords are and what kind of terms you can work with.

-Keywords are how the users express their questions and that activate indexed pages in the search engine.
+Keywords are how the users express their questions.
+They activate indexed pages in the search engine.

 When a user searches for a specific term, Google looks for the best matches within its page index and displays these search results.